dnbaker/dnbaker/README.md

 ### Hi, I'm Daniel 👋

-    I am a PhD Candidate at [Johns Hopkins University](https://jhu.edu) department of [Computer Science](https://cs.jhu.edu).
+PhD Candidate at [Johns Hopkins University](https://jhu.edu) department of [Computer Science](https://cs.jhu.edu).
-    Before joining Hopkins, I was a Bioinformatics Scientist at ARUP Laboratories where I worked on cell-free circulating tumor DNA (_ctDNA_) analysis and clinical genomics after my training in Physics [BS] and Biophysics/Computational Biology [MS].
+Previously, I was a Bioinformatics Scientist at ARUP Laboratories, where I worked on cell-free circulating tumor DNA (_ctDNA_) analysis and clinical genomics after my training in Physics [BS] and Biophysics/Computational Biology [MS].

 🔭 Currently working on similarity search, and clustering, and indexing for large-scale data